 - sharing socks, shoes, or towels with someone who has the infection

 - keeping your feet wet for long periods of time

 - having a minor skin or nail injury on your foot

-- blisters on the feet that itch
+- blisters on your feet that itch

-- raw skin on the feet
+- raw skin on your feet

 - discolored, thick, and crumbly toenails